Tropical Bone Broth Protein Smoothie

-If you love smoothies as much as I do, check out Strawberry Coconut Smoothie Bowl, Creamy Vegan Chocolate Smoothie, or Lemon Blueberry Smoothie.
+If you love smoothies as much as I do, check out Rainbow Smoothie Bowl with Greek Yogurt, Creamy Vegan Chocolate Smoothie With Almond Butter, or Tropical Cranberry Smoothie.

 Why You’ll Love This Recipe

-- Protein: This bone broth smoothie has much more protein than a classic all fruit smoothie because of the bone broth.
-This makes it a healthier snack that will fill you up.
+- Protein Smoothie: This bone broth smoothie has much more protein than a classic all fruit smoothie because of the addition of bone broth.
+With 6 grams of protein, this is a tasty snack that will keep you going all afternoon long!

-- Healthy: I love this bone broth smoothie because it’s a healthier than just making an all fruit smoothie, but it tastes like an all fruit smoothie!
+- Healthier: I love this Tropical Bone Broth Protein Smoothie because it’s a healthier than just making an all fruit smoothie, but it tastes just like an all fruit smoothie!

 - Bone Broth: I use Kettle and Fire Beef Bone Broth here as I think the beef flavor is more neutral than the chicken.
 Use code MIMIBAKESCOOKIES for 20% off your order at Kettle and Fire.